User Tools

 Decongestant

-A saline nasal rinse gives your sinus a REAL reason to start dripping.
+A bunch of salt added to sterile water.
+Nothing gentle about it.
+Give your sinus a REAL reason to start dripping.
 Let it sting baby!
 By the time you've finished rinsing the inside of your sinus with salt water, your nose will be too exhausted with mucus production, and will give you a bit of a breather from having to blow your nose constantly.
+Congestion relief.
+As a bonus it shortens the length of your sinus infection.

 Click for other solutions